NATURE IN A WINTER CITY

 The Horse Chestnut and Chestnut trees are very common on urban streets around Ireland, Western Europe, and many other places.

-The children could tie a ribbon bow on top of each conker in various bright colours.
-These could be hung by a loop beside windows and beside beds, or beside the back and front doors.
+When finished making the length of conkers, and adding a good sized loop tied at the top, the children could then tie a ribbon bow on top of each conker in various bright colours.
+These could be hung by a loop beside windows, or beside the back and front doors.

 Don't worry if some of the chestnuts break, they can be the ones put in the bowls on window sills.
 The smell of the chestnut would be stronger from these broken pieces.

-Some children and adults are very uncomfortable or afraid at the idea of a spider in their bedrooms, and having a personal anti-spider device beside their beds would surely lead to more peaceful nights, and make a special, lovely, present.
+Some children and adults are very uncomfortable with or afraid of the idea of a spider in their bedrooms, especially at night, and having a personal anti-spider device hanging beside their beds would surely lead to more peaceful nights, and make a special, lovely, present.